Airdrie and Shotts (UK Parliament constituency): Boundaries

+History

 The constituency has existed since 1997; however, it underwent significant boundary changes in 2005.
-Before 2015, it could have been described as a safe seat for the Labour Party, who held it with a majority of over 12,000 votes until Neil Gray of the Scottish National Party (SNP) was elected at that year's general election.
+Before 2015, it could have been described as a safe seat for the Labour Party, who held it with a majority of over 12,000 votes until Neil Gray of the Scottish National Party (SNP) was elected at that year's general election, winning the seat from Pamela Nash by 8,779 votes.
+Gray's majority dipped to just 195 in the 2017 election.
+However, in the 2019 election he won by 5,201 votes.
+Gray resigned on 24 March 2021 to contest the 2021 Scottish Parliament election seat of the same name, triggering a by-election, which was won by Anum Qaisar.
+The seat was re-gained by Labour at the 2024 general election and is currently represented by Kenneth Stevenson.

 Former MPs for the constituency include: Pamela Nash, former Baby of the House, John Reid, former Labour Home Secretary and Defence Secretary, and Helen Liddell, former Labour Scottish Secretary.